-These are just a few of the fantastics foods that you can feed your Great Dane puppy.
+These are just a few of the fantastic foods that you can feed your Great Dane puppy.

 How often should I feed my Great Dane Puppy?

-These dogs are constantly needed food to keep up with their growing demands.
+These dogs need food to keep up with their growing demands.
 A very young Great Dane puppy may eat 2 to 3 cups of food three times a day.
 For the first 3 to 4 months, you should feed your Great Dane puppy 3 times a day.